 We maintain a ratio of no more than 10 to 1 in our expanded learning programs for our TK-Kindergarten students.
 Our staff understand the developmentally appropriate support to provide these young students and the importance of providing a consistent daily schedule to help younger students feel safe and secure after the school day is done.
 Our TK-Kindergarten students will have opportunities to self-select activities, as well as interact one-on-one with a teacher and participate in teacher guided experiences in groups.

 After a full day of school, kids need a chance to choose what they want to do.
 Our programs provide a variety of activities for children to experience each day, including:

 At the start of each day, teachers and students welcome each other and share information about the activities that will happen during the day.
 This is also a time when teachers engage children in different Social-Emotional Learning (SEL) activities to build on students’ self-awareness and friendship skills using team-building activities and self-reflection questions.

 Homework & Academic Enrichment

 A time for students to complete their homework and extend their learning through engaging teacher-led group activities that are connected to the Common Core State Standards.
-For Transitional Kindergarten and Kindergarten students, teachers use the Catalyst Kids Learning through Literacy Curriculum, which is connected to California’s Preschool and Kindergarten standards.
+When students do not have homework, activities such as card/board games, art and craft projects, and STEM challenges are offered to promote skill building while having fun.

-Students build on their 21st Century Skills of Communication, Collaboration, Creativity, and Critical Thinking (4Cs) through project-based learning.
-Teachers and students co-facilitate the club activities that are hands-on and based on the interests of the children and skills of the program staff.
-This is also a great time for students to practice their leadership skills during the planning and facilitation of the clubs.
+Students build on their 21st Century Skills of Communication, Collaboration, Creativity, and Critical Thinking (4Cs) through group activities that are linked to their interests and personal lives.
+Core Enrichments provide students with opportunities to expand their horizons and to practice their leadership skills during the planning and facilitation of the group activities.

 Indoor/Outdoor Open Recreation